marcioAlmada/yay/README.md

 }
 ```

-The macro is already capable to match the enums:
+The macro is already capable to match the enum syntax:

 ```php
 // source                      // expansion